By ALEXANDRA ROWE / Petaluma Correspondent

 “When they got older, their father finally gave them the recipe,” Jurek said.
 “I don’t even have it!”

 For the past year she has made selling the granola her full-time job.
 Her biggest accomplishment so far was landing a deal with Whole Foods Market.
+If people are looking for such remote jobs, they can click here and get the best ones!

 After speaking with the manager at the Petaluma store, she landed a meeting with the corporate buyer, who loved the company so much that he signed on without even tasting the granola, Jurek said.
 She has heard from other local producers that her luck is unheard of.